Ferret Care and Proper Grooming of Your Ferrets

 Control Feret Odor

-After clipping, you need to brush your pet ferret everyday to prevent hair balls during shedding.
 Hair balls can cause blockage in the gastrointestinal tract.
 Ferrets that accidentally ingest hair will develop a dry cough and should be given one inch ribbon of laxatone.
 Use cat brush or ferret brush with soft bristles.
 Brush in an even stroke for ferret care.
 Brushing will keep their hair coat soft and shiny.

 Easy Ferret Care